Synthetixio/SIPs/content/sccp/sccp-404.md

 ## Motivation

 The motivation behind the Max Market Value update is related to the price pull back on these markets.
-It is important to mention that these changes do not affect the current oi configured, given that the size parameter (maxMarketSize) plays the role to restrict the OI from a decrease in price.
-However, it is important to keep the Max Market Value parameter updated in case of future price volatility to the upside.
+These changes do not affect the current oi configured, given that the size parameter (maxMarketSize) plays the role to restrict the OI from a decrease in price.
+However,  in order to keep the Max Market Value parameter updated in case of future price volatility to the upside restricting the max market value is recommended in this SCCP.

 The skew scale and initial margin ratio parameters aligns the slippage and margin requirement parameters with what is observed on centralized markets.

 ## Copyright